How is a Pressure Equalizing (PE) Tube Inserted?

 After PE tubes are inserted, prevent dirty water from entering the ear canals.
 Dirty water can carry bacteria into the middle ear through the tube and cause an ear infection.

-Dirty water includes lake, river, ocean and non-chlorinated water and excessively soapy or dirty bathtub water.
-Dirty water should be avoided or children should wear silicone ear putty or Proplugs when exposed to dirty water.
+Dirty water includes lake, river, ocean, non-chlorinated water and excessively soapy or dirty bathtub water.
+When washing your child’s hair, rinse with fresh water from the tap (shower or spray nozzle).
+Dirty water should be avoided, or children should wear ear putty or ear plugs when exposed to dirty water.
+Ear putty or ear plugs are available at most major pharmacies.
 These should be placed in the outer ear to block the ear canal, but not directly into the canal itself.

 Drainage

-Possible Experiences after Surgery
+Possible Experiences After Surgery

 Hearing

 Many children experience an immediate improvement in hearing after the fluid is removed from the middle ear and PE tubes have been inserted.
 This may cause the child to be frightened by normal sounds because they will seem loud.
 Children usually adjust quickly to these louder sounds.
+For infants that seem fussy, a quiet environment for the first 24 hours may be helpful.

 Ear Infections